Payments Timetable, Deposits, Summer Discount, Rent Calculation, Guarantors, Lead Tenant, & Miscellaneous Charges.

 Guarantors

 We require each student to ensure a parent (or equivalent) completes our Guarantor Section of the tenancy agreement.
-This just covers us in the unlikely event of a student being unable to fulfil the rental terms of the Tenancy Agreement.
-This will be arranged by Tenancy360, our partner application-handling organisation.
+This covers us in the unlikely event of a student being unable to fulfil the full rental payment terms of the Tenancy Agreement.

 What is a Lead Tenant?